Hundreds of new fires in Brazil as Amazon outrage grows

 Official figures show 78,383 forest fires were recorded in Brazil so far this year, the highest number of any year since 2013, and experts say the clearing of land during the months-long dry season to make way for crops or grazing has accelerated the deforestation.

-More than half of the fires are in the Amazon, and some 1,663 new fires were ignited between Thursday and Friday, according to the National Institute for Space Research (INPE).
+More than half of the fires are in the Amazon, and about 1,663 new fires were ignited between Thursday and Friday, according to the National Institute for Space Research (INPE).

 READ: Why is part of the Amazon burning?